Sen. Tuberville to Newsmax: US 'Halfway' Through One Javelin Stockpile

 "But as we all know, you know, we had a stockpile, but we're about halfway through that stockpile in terms of what we're using, maybe for the Middle East or maybe for some other areas, but I have been told that we're not using our stockpile for the Indo-Pacific at this point."

-The congressman's comments come as President Joe Biden visited Lockheed Martin's Troy, Alabama factory, the only facility currently manufacturing the missiles, according to a Wall Street Journal report.
+The senator's comments come as President Joe Biden visited Lockheed Martin's Troy, Alabama factory, the only facility currently manufacturing the missiles, according to a Wall Street Journal report.

 © 2022 Newsmax.
 All rights reserved.